Car maintenance: the DIY essentials for looking after your car

 Once you’ve removed the lid, use a funnel to top up the fluid.
 Dedicated screenwash fluid is better than water or water mixed with washing-up liquid, as it doesn’t freeze as easily and contains detergent to shift dirt.
 Ready-mixed or concentrated screenwash (that you need to mix with water) are both available.

-Fill the screenwash bottle to near the top and replace the lid.
+Fill the screenwash bottle near to the top and replace the lid.

 Antifreeze